syhpoon/xenvman/README.md

 ## Interpolation

-Sometimes a static file either embedded into an image or mounted into a container in runtime is not enough, we need to be able to include some dynamic parts, parts which can take different values from environment to environment.
+Sometimes a static file, either embedded into an image or mounted into a container in runtime is not enough, we need to be able to include some dynamic parts, parts which can take different values from environment to environment.
 For example you may need to